-We have an in-residence health director who is available 24 hours a day for all minor emergencies and routine care/medicine administration.
-All of the summer staff is certified in CPR and First Aid, and we have a minimum of one Certified Wilderness First Responder.
+We have an onsite health director who lives at camp and is available 24 hours a day for all minor emergencies and routine care/medicine administration.
+All of the summer staff are certified in CPR and First Aid, and we have a minimum of one Certified Wilderness First Responder.
 We are also supported by the Fort Ann Fire & Rescue Department.

 What is the average age level of the counselors?